Asian Studies Major

 Study Abroad

 The Asian Studies program considers experience in Asia to be an essential means of understanding.
 All Asian Studies majors are expected to spend at least one term (fall, spring, or summer) in a study-abroad program in Asia.
-There are currently approved programs in China and Japan.
-This requirement can frequently be met through programs with existing ties to SJU, including The Beijing Center (operated by a consortium of Jesuit universities) and Sofia University in Tokyo, as well as summer programs.
+There are currently approved programs in China, Japan, and Korea.
+This requirement can frequently be met through programs with existing ties to SJU, including The Beijing Center (operated by a consortium of Jesuit universities), Sofia University in Tokyo, and Sogang University in Seoul.
+Students may also petition for other semester, year or summer programs in Asia.

 - 1